 I believe that the skills you will learn as a massage therapist will benefit you even if you later transition to a non-healthcare job.
 These skills include communication skills, building rapport with other people, personal stress-reduction strategies, and empathy, just to name a few.

-Negative aspects of a career in massage therapy
+Negative things about a career in massage therapy

 While a career in massage therapy has many positive aspects, it is not without its challenges.
 There are pros and cons of being a massage therapist.
 The truth is that massage therapy, like every other career option, has some downsides that people considering this career should consider before taking the plunge.
 After all, no career is perfect.
 I would feel remiss if I didn’t mention some of the cons of being a massage therapist.